CSR Charter ⅡHarmonizing with the Environment and Contributing to Realizing a Sustainable Society

 Adoption of a gas turbine combined-cycle power generation method

-Natural gas is combusted in the gas turbine's combustor, and the combusted gas then turns the gas turbine to generate electricity.
+Under the gas turbine combined-cycle power generation system, natural gas is combusted in the gas turbine's combustor, and the combusted gas then turns the gas turbine to generate electricity.
 In addition, the heat of the gas turbine's exhaust gas creates steam in an exhaust heat recovery boiler that turns a steam turbine to generate electricity.
 This gas turbine combined-cycle power generation is thus able to attain high efficiency in producing power by recycling the heat of exhaust gas.